-If you’re used to focusing on everyone else’s needs and wants or worry about what other people think of you, then the guilty feelings can be compelling.
+If you’re used to focusing on everyone else’s needs and wants or worrying about what other people think of you, then the guilty feelings can be compelling.

 I’m Not Good Enough

-As a child, the focus on others may have been necessary to try and feel safe.
-This is especially true if you lived in a home with addiction, abuse, emotional neglect or highly demanding adults.
+As a child, focusing on others may have been necessary to try and feel safe.
+This is especially true if you live in a home with addiction, abuse, emotional neglect or highly demanding adults.
 Under those circumstances, the child becomes vigilant and adapts to try and get their emotional needs met.

-Not unsurprisingly this child develops the belief that I’m not good enough to be loved just for being me and as a result ends up ignoring the self, giving their gifts away to satisfy others needs in the hope that they will be loved in return.
+Unsurprisingly, this child develops the belief that I’m not good enough to be loved just for being me and, as a result, ignores the self, giving their gifts away to satisfy others’ needs in the hope that they will be loved in return.